terrificobjects/radio-scheduler/readme.txt

 == Description ==

 This plugin uses FullCalendar to create different calendars that have schedule data from an AzuraCast schedule in them.
+It can also create schedules directly within WordPress.

 == Installation ==